 2) Search for the article using Citation Linker.

 3) If you have the article's DOI or PMID, you can search for the article in LibKey.io.
+(More information about LibKey.io, along with a short video, can be found on the LibKey LibGuide).

 4) Look up the name of the journal in Journal Finder and locate the volume and issue where your article appears.
 In the example below, the journal title is The New England Journal of Medicine.

 Nicholls, S. J., Pavo, I., Bhatt, D. L., Buse, J. B., et al. (2025).
 Cardiovascular Outcomes with Tirzepatide versus Dulaglutide in Type 2 Diabetes.
-The New England journal of medicine, 393(24), 2409–2420. https://doi.org/10.1056/NEJMoa2505928
+The New England Journal of Medicine, 393(24), 2409–2420. https://doi.org/10.1056/NEJMoa2505928

-Next, find the volume/issue of the journal where your article appears.
+Make sure we have the year that you need, and find the volume/issue of the journal where your article appears.
 In this example, the year is 2025, the volume is 393, and the issue is 24.

 If the library does not have the volume/issue that you need, you can place an interlibrary loan request by filling out the form here.
 For help setting up your interlibrary loan account, click here.